aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 This is then exactly what the workfunction function does.
 It takes one or more data nodes as inputs, calls other processes to which it passes those inputs and optionally returns some or all of the outputs created by the calculation processes it called.
-As explained in the :ref:`technical section<working_process_functions>`, outputs are recorded as 'returned' nodes simply by returning the nodes from the function.
+As explained in the :ref:`technical section<topics:processes:functions>`, outputs are recorded as 'returned' nodes simply by returning the nodes from the function.
 The engine will inspect the return value from the function and attach the output nodes to the node that represents the work function.
 To verify that the output nodes are in fact not 'created', the engine will check that the nodes are stored.
 Therefore, it is very important that you **do not store the nodes you create yourself**, or the engine will raise an exception, as shown in the following example: